-Cash 4 Life sales decreased \$5.2 million in 2021 from \$28.4 million in 2020 to \$23.2 million.
-Cash 4 Life is a multi-state lottery game that originated with the New Jersey and New York Lotteries and currently includes Florida, Georgia, Indiana, Maryland, New Jersey, New York, Pennsylvania, Tennessee and Virginia.
+Cash 4 Life sales increased \$1.4 million in 2022 from \$23.2 million in 2021 to \$24.6 million.
+Cash 4 Life is a multi-state lottery game that originated with the New Jersey and New York Lotteries and currently includes Florida, Georgia, Indiana, Maryland, New Jersey, New York, Pennsylvania, Tennessee, and Virginia.
 Beginning July 2, 2020, Cash 4 Life transitioned to daily draws.
 The game matrix consists of selecting five numbers from a pool of numbers from one (1) to sixty (60) and a single number from a second pool of numbers from one (1) to four (4).
 The number from the second pool is referred to as the "Cash Ball" and can be the same as one of the five numbers selected in the first pool.
 Players wager \$2 per play and can purchase up to ten consecutive advance plays.
 The prize structure contains nine tiers of which the top two are considered grand prizes and are pari-mutuel under certain circumstances.
 The remaining tiers are fixed.
 Beginning April 1, 2019, each participating lottery became responsible for funding its own fixed prizes.
 Grand prize tiers continue to be funded through a shared pool allocation.
 The tier one prize is \$1,000 per day (\$365,000 per year) for the life of the winner with a maximum cash option of \$7 million for any single draw.
-The second tier prize is \$1,000 per week (\$52,000 per year) for the life of the winner with a maximum cash option of \$5 million for any single draw.
+The second-tier prize is \$1,000 per week (\$52,000 per year) for the life of the winner with a maximum cash option of \$5 million for any single draw.
 In the case of multiple winners for a particular draw, the "Measuring Life" is considered to be twenty (20) years.

-Cash 4 Life sales increased \$18.7 million in 2020 from \$9.7 million in 2019 to \$28.4 million.
+Cash 4 Life sales decreased \$5.2 million in 2021 from \$28.4 million in 2020 to \$23.2 million.

-Print N Play sales decreased by \$0.4 million in 2021 from \$6.7 million to \$6.3 million.
+Print N Play sales decreased by \$0.8 million in 2022 from \$6.3 million to \$5.5 million.
 Print N Play is composed of a series of games that allow players to place wagers of \$1, \$2, \$3 or \$5.
 Players win by matching numbers and/or symbols in a reveal area.
 Prizes are determined by specific prize structures associated with each game.
 The game possesses characteristics of a draw game and a scratcher game.
 A player receives a ticket similar to what is provided for a draw game wager and each game contains a grid.
-However, the numbers and/or symbols are already revealed on the draw ticket, i.e. the player does not have to scratch off overprint ink to uncover the reveal section.
+However, the numbers and/or symbols are already revealed on the draw ticket, i.e., the player does not have to scratch off overprint ink to uncover the reveal section.
 The winning experience mimics a scratcher game with respect to reveal sections.
 No playslips are used for Print N Play.
-The individual games are concept driven (e.g. Bling Bling Bucks, Slots of Fun, Ca\$hword and Electric 8's).
+The individual games are concept driven (e.g., Bling Bling Bucks, Slots of Fun, Ca\$hword and Electric 8's).
 Consequently, the same grids can be "reskinned" to create new games without the need for changing the underlying game specifications.
 This is another concept adopted from scratcher games and applied to the draw portfolio.
-There are currently eight (8) active games with a top prize of \$25,000 as of June 30, 2021.
+There are currently eight (8) active games with a top prize of \$25,000 as of June 30, 2022.

-Print N Play sales were flat in 2020 at \$6.7 million compared to 2019.
+Print N Play sales decreased by \$0.4 million in 2021 from \$6.7 million to \$6.3 million.